RSerhii/defiant-core/README.md

 ## v65.118 (June 9th 2019)

 * Rebased on to the Brave release channel, 0.65.x (much better!)
-* Added a menu option to visit dissenter extension settings
+* Added a menu option to visit thehive extension settings
 * Renamed menu options and re-ordered a few, for clarity
 * Major changes to the new tab experience
   * topSites changed to pinned sites, with add/remove functionality